 For this reason, I recommend giving an obedience trainer (ideally one that comes with a personal recommendation or a long list of glowing testimonies) a try if you spot any unhealthy behavior in your pet.

-Louise Blake is a passionate animal lover and writer for several pet companies, including the natural pet shampoo company Anicura.
+Written and submitted by Louise Blake – a passionate animal lover and writer for several pet companies, including the natural pet shampoo company Anicura.
 She currently has her hands full with her boisterous puppy, Harley, but she’s loving every minute of it!